forestgrape/coronavirus/covid19.md

 A virus disease is an interplay of host factors including the host immune system, the behavior of the virus and of environmental factors.

 * __Host Factors__ relevant for the tropism of Covid-19 are
-    - Cells susceptible to infection and capable of producing viruses (not all cells are susceptible e.g. red blood cells are not).
+    - Cells susceptible to infection and capable of producing viruses (not all cells are susceptible e.g. red blood cells are not susceptible to virus infections ).
     - Host [immune response](#immune-response-and-symptoms).
 * __Capabilities and Behavior of the Virus__
   Viruses behave different under different environmental factors (called tropism of viruses), described in the section [Tropism of viruses](./coronavirus.md#tropism).
 E.g. SARS-2 virions can initiate cell entry only for cells containing a matching receptor.
 To infect a tissue several conditions must be met as described in the chapter [Tissue Tropism of SARS-CoV-2](./coronavirus.md/#tissue-tropism-of-sars-cov-2).